mantti/narvi-local-modules/README.md

-# narvi-local-modules
+# Narvi-local-modules
-Some environment-modules for local cluster
+Some local environment-modules for narvi